-22. The Authority has continued to take action to address the requirements of the Bribery Act 2010 (many of which were already addressed by the Authority's policies) with the emphasis now on raising awareness.
-The Authority's intranet includes information for staff and managers on bribery and makes reference to policies recently updated to take account of this.
-Internal relevant policies have all been reviewed in light of the Bribery Act and have been, or are in the process of being, consulted on and approved.
-Key staff, including those in the Legal and Procurement departments, have also attended a briefing from our external legal advisers on the Bribery Act, and the key messages were then provided in a further briefing to other officers which included finance staff and Borough Commanders.
+24. The Authority continues to take action to address the requirements of the Bribery Act 2010.
+The Authority's intranet includes information for staff and managers on bribery, and policies reflect the requirements of the Bribery Act.
+Key staff, including those in the Legal and Procurement departments, have previously attended a briefing on the Act, and bribery is now included in fraud awareness sessions.